LOLORG/LOLBIN/README.md

 Aside from joking, LOLBIN is one of the fastest pastebins ever, it's configured to do every single sort of optimization to maximize the performance of the pastebin, achiving the maximum possible load times a website can ever do.

-The performance score is 100 as rated by Google's PageSpeed, all sorts of optimizations are done
+The performance score is 100 as rated by Google's PageSpeed, all sorts of optimizations are done.
+A typical server response time should be around **125ms**

 # Installation: